bingeli1212/nitrile-preview/doc/DOC-diagram.md

 that can used for <line> element.
 The available values are:
 'butt', 'round', and 'square'.
 The default value is 'butt'.

+The "dashed withdots" option for "draw" will not show any visible dotted lines in the PDF file when linecap:=butt.
+The linecap:=rounded will has to be set in order to produce dotted-lines.
+Thus, currently the "set linedashed withdots" option is considered broken for MP generation.
+Do not use it for now.
+Use "set linedashed evenly" instead.

-# The cartesian command
+# the cartesian command

 - cartesian.setup xorigin yorigin gridrange
 - cartesian.xaxis xmin xmax
 - cartesian.yaxis ymin ymax
 - cartesian.ytick y1 y2 y3 ...
 - cartesian.xtick x1 x2 x3 ...
 - cartesian.yplot {f:P} x1 x2 x3 ...